Sign-up ends in:

 The process will take you from being a somewhat unaware amateur golfer to a player with a goal, a plan, and some understanding.

-How to Break 90 in Golf Consistently – In Short
+How to Break 90 in Golf Consistently (Key Takeaways)

 • Use forgiving equipment to combat mishits.

-• Work with a golf coach and use golf technology to eradicate common golf swing mistakes.
+• Use golf technology, like HackMotion, Video, and Launch Monitors, to eradicate common golf swing mistakes.

-• Develop a pre-shot routine to visualize and prepare for each shot.
+• Develop a pre-shot routine that includes visualization and prepare for each shot.

 • Improve your short game to minimize leaked strokes on the green.